Admission Requirements for the Associate Degree Nursing Program

 - Completion of high school biology, BIO 111 or BIO 168 with a grade of “C” or better within the last 7 years.

-- Submission of a certificate of completion/transcript from a state approved Nurse Aid I program and an active DHSR listing.
-For more information, call the Foothills Higher Education Center at (828) 448-6140 or visit the Nurse Aide page.
+- Submission of a certificate of completion/transcript from a state approved Nurse Aide I program and an active DHSR listing.
+For more information, call the Foothills Higher Education Center at (828) 448-3532 or visit the WPCC Nurse Aide page.

-- Completion of ATI Test of Essential Academic Skills (ATI TEAS) with a minimum score in the proficient category.
-A schedule of ATI TEAS test offerings will be posted September 30, 2016 in Student Services, and on the WPCC website.
-Students may take ATI TEAS twice per academic year with 45 days between testing sessions.
-Visit www.atitesting.com to purchase study materials or visit the WPCC Academic Success Center.
+- Completion of Test of Essential Academic Skills (TEAS) with a minimum of proficient level.
+A schedule of TEAS test offerings will be posted in Student Services and online here.
+Students may take TEAS two times per academic year with 45 days between testing sessions.
+Visit www.atitesting.com to purchase study materials.

 Applicants are ranked on the following Admission Points grid and admitted as space permits.